nielsd/zfs_snapper/README.md

   → `tank@snapper_daily_2025-12-08_14:27:39`, `tank/home@…`, `tank/lxd1/root@…`, etc.
 - Daily + weekly snapshots (weekly on Sundays)
 - Automatic pruning with configurable retention
+- could be combined with simple syncoid call to sync snapshots to backup pools
 - TrueNAS-style **incremental replication** to a local backup pool (`backup/tank`, `backup/rpool`, …)
 - Backup datasets are automatically set `readonly=on`
 - Same retention policy applied on the backup side